pivotal-partner-platform-architecture/pks-demos/README.md

 }'
 ```

-10. To validate we can request the data from elastic search:
+11. Validate we can request the data from Elasticsearch with curl:
 `curl -i -X GET "http://$ES_IP/myindex/order/1?pretty=true"`

-11. Testing PKS HA
+12. Testing PKS High Availability

 Run this command to discover which worker node the elastic search pod is running on:
 `kubectl get pods -o wide`
-This informtion is available under Node.
-You may also use 'kubectl get nodes -o wide' and fetch the node that corresponds to the Worker node IP you fetched in step 5)
+The information needed is available under Node, and correlates to the VM DNS Name in the IaaS (for this exercise, assuming vSphere).

-Go to vCenter and "Power Off" the VM.
+Go to vCenter and "Power Off" the VM with the correlating VM DNS name.

-Run `watch kubectl get pods -o wide` to watch Kubernetes recreate the pod on the other worker.
+Run `watch kubectl get pods -o wide` in your terminal to watch Kubernetes recreate the pod on the other worker.
+Note: This happens very quickly after VM is powered off!

 Run `watch bosh -e <<your bosh alias>> vms` to watch BOSH recreate the missing worker.

+13. What just happened?

+When we Powered Off the VM in vCenter, we not only lost the VM, we also lost the Elasticsearch pod which was running on that worker node.
+Two things happened:

+I) Kubernetes replaced the Elasticsearch Pod:

+When we saw the pod STATUS go from `Running`... to `Init`... to `Running`, we observed Kubernetes actions as it learned that the Elasticserach Pod was not available, and went on to initialize a new Elasticserach Pod.
+Kubernetes behaved this way because the Elasticsearch deployment utilized the Kubernetes concept of a [replicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).

+II) BOSH replaced the Worker Node:

+When we saw the VM status go from  `running`... to `unresponsive agent` to `running`, we observed the BOSH actions as it learned that the Worker Node VM was no longer there, and went on to create a brand new VM in it's place.
+Since BOSH knows the role of that VM in the Kubernetes cluster, BOSH is able to recreate a brand new VM with that role, and our Kubernetes cluster is healthy again.